LilaShiba/9th_grade_boot_camp/0/read_me.md

 | Code the guessing game                      | Follow the walk-a-long
 | Design/Diagram your own game                | Create logic of game and diagram control flow
 | Have game approved by teacher               | See teacher
-| Create Game                                 | Program and use FAQ for questions
+| Create Game                                 | Program, comment out code, and use FAQ for questions
 | Beta Test                                   | Have users try your game.
 Come up with how to make better